noahc3/RedditDiscordRSSBot/README.md

 {
     "IntervalSeconds": [0+],
     "OutputToConsole": [true/false],
+    "ReadPostRetentionTimeHours": [1+],
     "Feeds": [...]
 }
 ```

 - **IntervalSeconds**: The seconds paused between each scan of the RSS feed.
 Note this is time between the *starts* of two scans, not the end of one scan and start of the next.
 - **OutputToConsole**: Output parsing information to standard output, including when scans occur, which scans are currently in process, and information of newly detected posts.
 Useful for debugging.
+- **ReadPostRetentionTimeHours**: When using TrackType 2 for feeds, the number of hours to remember a post a "read".
+This number should be at least an hour longer than the maximum hours for a given filter (ex. for top 24 hrs sort, use 25 hrs here).
+No effect for feeds with TrackType 1.
 - **Feeds**: Array of Feed objects (see next section).

 ### Feed Configuration